kwabs22/full-blockchain-solidity-course-py/My Fork Notes/Notes to take.md

 Cross out the the heading which you have finished

+The whole purpose of blockchain is trustless networks so the only things to understand is the implementation of trustless networks

 The first thing you have to remember is the vocabulary - no vocab = forever lost Next is the relations between items